akriese/sys-audio-filter/README.md

 cargo run
 ```
 should suffice if you just want to use a microphone as input.
 If you want to pipe all your
-system's sound to the program you might want to install a virtual audio device such as the
+system's sound to the program, you might want to install a virtual audio device such as the
 [Virtual Audio Cable](https://vb-audio.com/Cable/).
 After installing such a device, you need to set the standard
-audio output of Windows to that device so that the sys-audio-filter can modify it.
+audio output of Windows to that device, so that the sys-audio-filter can modify it.

 ## Dependencies